A Character Sheet for the heroes from Battle for Wesnoth.

 - Dirty Coward: If he's defeated in battle in the first scenario he appears in, he runs away.

 - Oh, Crap!: Upon seeing that: 1) Tallin is still alive 2) there are four humongous armies converging on his fortress and 3) his reinforcements have already been routed.

 - This Cannot Be!: His dying words.

 Descent into Darkness

-- Hyper Competent Sidekick: In Invasion from the unknown and After the Storm, he is never the leader, but by far your most powerful unit and the undead units he allows you to use are immensly useful
+- Hyper-Competent Sidekick: In Invasion from the Unknown and After the Storm, he is never the leader, but by far your most powerful unit and the undead units he allows you to use are immensely useful.

 - Too Dumb to Live: Oh yes, your former villagers won't be scared by the hordes of undead and unholy abominations you have summoned, but they'll surely welcome you back with a big smile.
 Plus, one could also add the fact that he failed to see Darken's betrayal coming.